Thabit-Habeebah/Bike_Buyers_Analysis/README.md

 The main source of ths data is Kaggle [Download Here] (https://www.kaggle.com/datasets)

 This data contains the following columns:
-   * Customer ID: This an identification number which is peculiar to each person
+   * Customer ID: This an identification number which is peculiar to each person.
    * Marital Status
    * Income : This indicates the income earned by each individual which ranges between #30,000 and #170,000.
    * Children: This contains the total number of children each individual has.
    * Education : This shows whether the indidvivual holds a Bachelor's degree, Graduate degree(Not Specified),just a college or high school student.
    * Occupation : It shows the occupation of each individual such as a manual or skilled labour,clerical staff,a manager or a professional in his field of work.
-   * Home_Owner and Cars : It indicates whether suc individaul possesses a house and a car or not
+   * Home_Owner and Cars : It indicates whether suc individaul possesses a house and a car or not.
    * Commute Distance : It tells us the distance to and from his/her place of work.
    * Region : This contain information on th region each individual lived.
    * Age : The age ranges between 25 and 89.